Borden Island: Geography and history

-With an area of 2795 km2 in size, 93.9 km long and 82 km wide, Borden is the 171st largest island in the world, and Canada's 30th largest island.
+With an area of 2,795.95 km2 in size, 93.9 km long and 82 km wide, Borden is the 173rd largest island in the world, and Canada's 31st largest island.
 It lies north of Mackenzie King Island and is similarly split between the Northwest Territories (larger portion) and Nunavut, with the border running along the 110th meridian west.

-The first known sighting of the island was by Vilhjalmur Stefansson in 1916, it was originally described as a single landmass.
+The first known sighting of the island by Europeans was by Vilhjalmur Stefansson in 1916, it was originally described as a single landmass.
 However, in 1947, during an aerial survey by the Royal Canadian Air Force the island was found to be two islands divided by Wilkins Strait.

 Naming

 The island is named for Robert Borden, Prime Minister of Canada 1911–1920.